 * Not so incidentally, electric power is typically transmitted by triplets of cables, not just two.
 The problem with AC as just described is that it doesn't make very effective use of the wiring, varying cyclically between a peak and zero.
 In practice, electricity is produced in three "phases", staggered by 120 degrees, with each phase transmitted over two of the three cables, making better use of the wiring.
 Some industrial equipment will actually use three-phase power, but for general residential use a single phase is "tapped off" from two of the wires.
 [TO BE CONTINUED]START | PREV | NEXT

-* GIMMICKS & GADGETS: According to a comment on a WIRED Online blog, vending machines are starting to go upscale: it is now possible, in large airports, fancy hotels, and the like to buy iPods, headphones, and other electronic gadgets with costs a few orders of magnitude more than normal vending-machine fare with just the swipe of a card.
+* GIMMICKS & GADGETS: According to an article on WIRED.com, vending machines are starting to go upscale: it is now possible, in large airports, fancy hotels, and the like to buy iPods, headphones, and other electronic gadgets with costs a few orders of magnitude more than normal vending-machine fare with just the swipe of a card.
 It seems the concept has proven very successful, though the iPods of course are delivered with no music or video on them.
 The next step is to add a music-download kiosk -- just plug in your shiny new iPod and download away.
 Incidentally, the iPod doesn't fall down into a delivery chute with a CLUNK -- a little mechanical arm grabs it and hands it off in a more considerate fashion.

 * A correspondent tipped me off to an interesting operation named "ReVend" that sells, get this, "reverse vending machines".
 They might better be called "smart trashbins", being used to recycle certain specialized discards -- recyclable glass bottles, plastic bottles and cans, and so on -- and providing a payout to the user.
 They do look have vending-machine cosmetics; it appears they are intended to support vending-machine kiosks.